zpelechova/tripadvisor-miniactors/tripadvisor-hotels/README.md

 ```

 # TripAdvisor Cost of Usage
-Apify provides you with $5 free usage credits to use every month on the [Apify Free plan](https://apify.com/pricing) and you can get up to 200,000 results from this Tripadvisor Restaurant Scraper for $5.
+Apify provides you with $5 free usage credits to use every month on the [Apify Free plan](https://apify.com/pricing) and you can get up to 200,000 results from this Tripadvisor Hotel Scraper for $5.
 So it will be completely free for 200k results!

 But if you need to get more data regularly you should grab an Apify subscription.
-We recommend our [$49/month Personal plan](https://apify.com/pricing) - you can get up to 2 million restaurants every month!
+We recommend our [$49/month Personal plan](https://apify.com/pricing) - you can get up to 2 million hotels every month!
 Or if you want to scrape even more, grab our [Team plan](https://apify.com/pricing)!